sachgits/killbill-purchase-plugin/README.md

-killbill-hello-world-java-plugin
+Purchase Tahseel java-plugin
 ================================

-Hello World Kill Bill plugin in Java.
+Purchase Kill Bill plugin in Java.
 It shows how to:

 * Build an OSGI plugin using Maven
 * Listen to Kill Bill events